worldbank/gld/Support/B - Country Survey Details/BGD/QLFS/Converting between ICLS Definitions.md

 # Coding to convert to the new definition

-Thus, to obtain a unique series with the new definition, i.e., to exclude those working for own consumption, we would need to code:
+To exclude individuals engaged in an activity for own consumption, the following code can be used:

 ```
 *<_lstatus_>